yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-4. Within each record, there MAY be one or more fields, separated by commas.
+4. Within each record, there MAY be zero or more fields, separated by commas.
 Each record SHOULD contain the same number of fields throughout the file.
 Spaces are considered part of a field and SHOULD NOT be ignored.
-The last field in the record MUST NOT be followed by a comma.
+The last field in the record MUST NOT be followed by a comma (since this will indicate an empty field following the comma).
 For example:

    aaa,bbb,cccCRLF

-5. Each field MAY be enclosed in double quotes (however some programs, do not use double quotes at all).
+5. Each field MAY be enclosed in double quotes (however, some programs do not use double quotes at all).
 If fields are not enclosed with double quotes, then double quotes MUST NOT appear inside the fields.
 For example: